-The extracts below are from interviews recorded with 47 miners wives who were active in the 'Women Against Pit Closures' movement.
-The interviews are transcr ibed and held in the Women's Library, London in a collection called The Betty Heathfield Papers.
+The extracts below are from interviews recorded with 47 miners' wives who were active in the 'Women Against Pit Closures' movement.
+The interviews are held in the Women's Library, London in The Betty Heathfield Papers.

 "Women have become aware of a wider political arena.
 They know what itís like in Northern Ireland.
 Those police have been trained over there and use their tactics on us here.
 To keep us down.
 They realise that the black communities in London have been harassed for years and years and years by the police and they know what itís like now themselves.
 So in one sense this strike has been the best thing thatís happened because itís woke you up to other peopleís problems instead of your own . . . "

 Download the document 'Women's Work' to read more women's experiences of their families and communities during the 1984/85 Miners' Strike (see Download link below).